 3. A Holistic Approach to College Admissions

-- Long-term planning programs to develop academic and leadership skills
+- Long-term planning programs to foster academic and leadership skills

-- Continuous guidance for students and parents throughout the process
+- Continuous support of students and parents throughout the application process

-For students in Singapore aiming for top universities, The Princeton Review Singapore provides the tools, expertise, and support to build a competitive application.
+For students in Singapore looking to gain admission to elite universities, Princeton Review Singapore has the resources, experience, and support to help develop a competitive application.

 Conclusion

-In today’s competitive admissions process, a strong SAT score is valuable, but it’s not the only factor that matters.
-Colleges seek well-rounded individuals who demonstrate passion, leadership, and authenticity.
-By embracing a holistic approach and crafting a compelling application, students can stand out and secure a place at their dream institutions
+In today’s competitive admissions process, while a strong SAT score is worth its weight in gold, it is only one piece of the puzzle.
+Colleges and universities are interested in well-rounded individuals as they seek passion, leadership, and authenticity.
+Through a holistic approach and a compelling application, students will become a part of their sought-after institution.